joseluisballesterosdelval/jquery-fulltable/README.md

 # jquery-fulltable
-Plugin that enables any table to be filtered, ordered, edited, and more, all in one.

----
-title: JQuery Full Table
-description: Enables any table to be filtered, ordered, edited, selected, and more, all in one.
----

-# jquery-fulltable

 This plugin defines a function of JQuery API called FullTable, which enables both initializate and operate any table, rendering, in addition, all the DOMs needed to be controlled by user.